-The data was entered and analyzed with SPSS version 27.
-Discrete variables were summarized using frequency tables and percentages, while quantitative variables were analyzed using the mean and standard deviation.
-Tests of association between selected variables and respondents' variables were done using Pearson Chi-square and Fisher exact, as appropriate.
-A multivariable logistic regression using a stepwise model selection was conducted, and the adjusted odd ration (aOR) and its corresponding 95% confidence interval (CI) were calculated to identify risk factors associated with knowledge of rotavirus disease.
-All tests were two-tailed, and the results were evaluated at a significant level of less than 0.05.
+Data was entered and analyzed with SPSS version 27.
+Discrete variables were summarized using frequency tables and percentages, while quantitative variables were analyzed using mean and standard deviation.
+Tests of association between selected variables and respondents' variables were done using Pearson Chi-square or Fisher exact or as appropriate.
+A multivariate logistic regression using a stepwise model selection was conducted and the adjusted odd ration (aOR) and its corresponding 95% confidence interval (CI) were analyzed to identify risk factors associated with knowledge of rotavirus disease.
+All test were two tailed and the results were evaluated at a significant level of less than 0.05.